HarleyB123/AdmissionWebhooks/README.md

 # AdmissionWebhooks
-Examples of Verifying and Mutating Admission Webhooks
+Examples of Validating and Mutating Admission Webhooks